-With fill material decided, that leaves us with choosing between a light, medium, or heavyweight comforter.
+With the fill material decided, that leaves us with choosing between a light, medium, or heavyweight comforter.
 While most people are satisfied with medium weight – or an “all-season” comforter, consider your local climate.

-For extremely hot year round climates – 90 degrees or higher – a light comforter might be preferable.
-For extremely cold year round climates – 40 degrees or colder – you might want a heavier comforter.
+For extremely hot year-round climates – 90 degrees or higher – a light comforter might be preferable.
+For extremely cold year-round climates – 40 degrees or colder – you might want a heavier comforter.

 These comforters are available in the following sizes and fill weights: